 China Matters has mobilised a diverse group of Australian policy thinkers to formulate a ‘new’ China narrative for the incoming Australian government.

-This feedback will be published online at our website: chinamatters.org.au/
+This feedback has been published online at chinamatters.org.au/

-As of 1 May the authors will review what was said at the launch of ‘A new China narrative for Australia’, as well as the suggestions sent by email.
-A final revision will take place in May before the narrative is presented to the new Government after the federal election.
+After 1 May the authors reviewed what was said at the launch of the draft of ‘A New China Narrative for Australia’, as well as the suggestions sent by email.
+A final revision will take place before the narrative is presented to the new Government after the federal election.